a-rahimi/dataframe/README.md

 them in Rust.

 Traditionally, dataframes are two-dimensional tables, like tables in relational database, or like numerical matrices.
-Unlike a matrix, a dataframe may contain values of different types, and unlike traditional relational databases, the table can be stored in columnar format (where each column is represented as a vector of homogenous type), or in row format, where each row is a heterogenous
+But unlike a matrix, a dataframe may contain values of different types, and unlike traditional relational databases, the table can be stored in columnar format (where each column is represented as a vector of homogenous type), or in row format, where each row is a heterogenous